-The stranger had already eaten many eggs to judge by the amount of shells strewn around but the nest contained many more, half-uncovered the sand.
+The stranger had already eaten many eggs to judge by the amount of shells strewn around but the nest contained many more, half-uncovered in the sand.
 Teddy picked one up carefully and it sagged around his handpaw.
 He sniffed and the smell was good, not tainted by unpleasantness.

 His father had told him that most of the food the planet offered was good for Gringg to eat.
 Reassured by both smell and paternal remarks, he tore it open with his claws.
-He plunged his muzzle into the heart of another egg and pierced one end of the shell and sucked the contents out.
-That way he would keep his face fur clean.
+He plunged his muzzle into the heart of the egg and drank the delicious yolk.
+Extending his long tongue, Teddy licked his lips and square muzzle with pleasure.
+There were enough eggs here to make several good meals for a small Gringg.